faenuccio-teaching/GradCourse25/GradCourse25/3_AlgebraicStructures_lecture.md

 and notions of `CommGroup` and `AddCommGroup`, that add a commutativity constraint on `*` or on `+`, respectively, in order to define commutative (or *abelian*) groups.

-* There is a `group` tactic that proves identities that holds in any group (equivalently, it proves those identities that hold in free groups).
+* There is a `group` tactic that proves identities that hold in any group (equivalently, it proves those identities that hold in free groups).
 The equivalent version for *commutative* groups is `abel`.

 Concerning group homomorphisms, they are just **monoid** homomorphisms, so they are a structure with simply three structures: the function itself, and two proofs that it preserves multiplication and sends `1` to `1`.